Ann de Wees Allen

 “It

-our kinsmen, that the British transport ship Glascow was destroyed.”
+by our kinsmen, that the British transport ship Glascow was

 (click on Mission, see History of De Wees Island).

-active in the DAR (Daughters of the American Revolution).
-Dr. Allen
+been very active in the DAR (Daughters of the American Revolution).

 ALLEN FAMILY FOUNDS ALLENDALE, SOUTH CAROLINA